-The Pastor(s) provide oversight and direction for the Congregation.
-Each Pastor must be a male, a member of the Congregation, and meet the standards set forth in 1 Timothy 3:1-7 and Titus 1:6-9.
-He must also believe and preach the doctrines of Scripture as written in the Articles of Faith.
+Each Pastor/Staff Elder of this Congregation must be a male and meet the standards set forth in 1 Timothy 3:1-7 and Titus 1:6-9.
+He shall also believe and preach the doctrines of Scripture as written in the Articles of Faith.
+Before he is installed as a Pastor/Staff Elder, he and his wife shall become members of the Church, as set forth in Article 6.
+Every Pastor/Staff Elder who accepts a call to serve this Congregation shall be approved as an Elder as part of the nomination and election process.